ferstaberinde/F3/README.md

 Version | Date

-3-4-0 RC1 | 04 JUL 2016
+3-4-0 | DD JUL 2016

-* Updated Assign AI Gear component:
+* Updated Assign Gear component:
   * Implemented new Folk ARPS 2016 loadout options.
   * Added support for the Syndikat faction.
   * Added support for the NATO Pacific faction.
   * Added support for the CSAT Pacific faction.
   * Pilots can now repair vehicles (via the new trait command).
   * Vehicle and crate loadouts now split into separate files per faction.
-  * All IF checks now compare the faction to an array of possible BIS factions.
+  * All IF checks now compare the faction to an array of possible factions.
   * Strings such as 'aaf', 'nato' etc. can now be used when forcing a specific faction loadout (instead of a precise faction string such as 'ind_f').
 * Updated Assign AI Gear component:
   * Added support for the Syndikat faction.